iamwrong/knowledge_sharing/software_documentation/README.md

 awesome project/code is key to avoid implementation of similar feature.

-There are lot's of (valid) reasons to have multiple implementations of the same thing, however ignorance should not be one of them.
+There are lot of (valid) reasons to have multiple implementations of the same thing; however ignorance should not be one of them.

 ### You are looking for a new job

-Maybe you are looking for a job, know how to write documentation is skill you can easily show during a _take home challenge_; therefore you should start practice it today
+Maybe you are looking for a job, know how to write documentation is skill you can easily show during a _take home challenge_; therefore you should start practice it today.

 ## Agile Methodologies and Documentation